 Data Migration with Samsung SSDsWritten on August 7, 2015 by William George

 NOTE: This guide was written with a view to migrating a system drive - the C: drive, where Windows is installed.
 Simply copying the files from such a drive to another will not result in a bootable drive, so it must be cloned instead via software like that which is described below.
-I have been told that this same software may not work for cloning drives with do *not* have Windows installed, but in that case you can simply copy all the files and folders from one drive to another without the need to specifically clone the drive.
+I have been told that this same software may not work for cloning drives which do *not* have Windows installed, but in that case you can simply copy all the files and folders from one drive to another without the need to specifically clone the drive.

 This guide will walk through the process of cloning an existing Windows system to a Samsung brand solid-state drive (SSD).
 Doing this can be a great upgrade for folks currently using a hard drive, since SSDs are much faster, as well as those who have a small SSD already and need to move up to a larger drive.
 I've run into that myself a few times over the years, and have moved my main system from a 80GB drive to 120GB, then 240GB, and most recently to a Samsung 840 EVO 500GB drive.
 If you are using an Intel drive instead, we have a guide to their migration tool as well.